nellileinonen/button-game/README.md

 Try it here: https://buttongame2020.herokuapp.com/

-Now, if you found your way back here from the game, you will learn how the game works, how the project is structured and how you can start developing this game yourself.
+Next you will learn how the game works, how the project is structured and how you can start developing this game yourself.

 ## Game logic